yummyrasin/final-project/README.md

 Step 2: Hypothesis Question

   If people choose between multiple common types of candy given out on Halloween, which candy will rank the highest?
-  I hypthesize that Reese's will be the most liked candy, based on past experience and high inclusion rates in combo packs    sold during the Halloween season.
+  I hypothesize that Reese's will be the most liked candy, based on past experience and high inclusion rates in combo packs    sold during the Halloween season.

 Step 4: Proccess & Results of Analysis